julia4ta/tutorials/README.md

 # Index
-This is the official repository for the [julia for talented amateurs](https://www.youtube.com/c/juliafortalentedamateurs) YouTube channel.
+This is the official repository for the [doggo dot jl](https://www.youtube.com/c/juliafortalentedamateurs) YouTube channel (fka julia for talented amateurs).

 * Series 01 (2020-09): Julia for Beginners
 * Series 02 (2021-01): Julia Analysis for Beginners